-(3) Custodial Credit Risks Related to Deposits and Impairment Loss on Deposits with Governmental Bank:
+(3) Custodial Credit Risks Related to Deposits:

 Pursuant to the laws of the Commonwealth, the Authority's cash is required to be held only in banks designated as depository institutions of public funds by the Commonwealth's Secretary of the Treasury.
 The Commonwealth requires that public funds deposited in commercial banks in Puerto Rico must be fully collateralized for the amount deposited in excess of federal depository insurance.
 All securities pledged as collateral are held by the Secretary of the Treasury of the Commonwealth.